prashulk/json_to_relational_assignment/README.md

 4. **Data Conversion & Column Renaming, Insertion in Database**:
    - String objects converted to float for quantitative data, dates converted appropriately column sequencing followed by insertion of two tables in Postgres

+5. **Refer the Receipts_dq.sql**: Refer this file for further analysis on inconsistencies found in some of the fields.
+There were more, but the main ones which are of primary cause as of now have been mentioned.